ryanvilbrandt/commission_tracker/README.md

    1. You can create a `users.csv` file in the `scripts` directory to automate the creation of the God user and any other users when you run this script.
 Use the `users.csv.dist` file as a template.
 4. Run `main.py` to start the server.

-### Integrating with Kofi
+### Integrating with Ko-fi

 The following instructions assume you have a domain that can be used to hit the machine you're using to run Commission Tracker.

 1. Edit conf/config.ini
    1. Change the `host` value to the local IP of the machine Commission Tracker is running on.
    2. Set `port` to whatever value you want.
 Set it to port 80 if you want users to hit the Commissions Tracker without having to specify a port in their URL.
-2. Go to the [Kofi webhooks](https://ko-fi.com/manage/webhooks) page and set `{domain}/kofi_webhook` as the webhook URL, where `{domain}` is the domain you have set up for your machine.
+2. Go to the [Ko-fi webhooks](https://ko-fi.com/manage/webhooks) page and set `{domain}/kofi_webhook` as the webhook URL, where `{domain}` is the domain you have set up for your machine.
-3. Add a `KOFI_VERIFICATION_TOKEN` environment variable using the verification token provided by the Kofi webhooks page, under the `Advanced` accordion.
+3. Add a `KOFI_VERIFICATION_TOKEN` environment variable using the verification token provided by the Ko-fi webhooks page, under the `Advanced` accordion.
 4. Stop `main.py` if it's running, and start it again.
    1. On Windows, you may need to logout and back in for your environment variable change to take effect.
-5. Use the "Test a webhook" buttons on the Kofi webhook page.
+5. Use the "Test a webhook" buttons on the Ko-fi webhook page.
 You should see a commission appear on the Commission Tracker.

 You can also use the `scripts/test_kofi_webhook.py` script to push

 ## Google Sheets

 _Note:_ This method has been disabled in this version of the Commission Tracker.
-Use the Kofi setup above.
+Use the Ko-fi setup above.

 1. Install Python 3.10+.
 2. Install dependencies with `pip install -r requirements.txt`.